OliviaD00/Big-Data-Project-ELK/README.md

 ### Description of the Use Case

-Companies use cases: I want to load, extract, transform data with ingestion pipelines and make some dataflow with only one tool and then analyse, make some queries on a search engine platform.
+Most of company have such an use case for the use of ELK: I would like to load, extract, transform data with ingestion pipelines and make some dataflow with only one tool and then analyse, make some queries on a search engine platform.

 #### Ingestion of CV's Data